-- Amounts shown represent the threshold, target and maximum amounts that could have been earned for fiscal 2016 by each Named Executive Officer under our annual performance-based incentive compensation plan.
-The actual amounts earned by each Named Executive Officer are included in the fiscal 2016 "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above. - Amounts shown represent the threshold, target and maximum amount that could be earned under the cash component of the FY2016-FY2018 LTPP cycle. - Amounts shown represent the minimum amounts payable or shares earned if the threshold performance goals are achieved.
-No payments will be made or shares issued for performance below the threshold level. - Amounts represent the threshold, target and maximum amount (in shares) that could be earned under the stock component of the FY2016-FY2018 LTPP cycle. - Amounts shown include awards of stock options under the 2013 Omnibus Incentive Plan.
-Stock options granted in 2016 will vest ratably over three years (subject to certain acceleration provisions, as discussed under "Potential Payments upon Termination or Change in Control" below). - The exercise price of the stock options is equal to the closing price of the common stock on the grant date. - Amounts shown represent the grant date fair value of each equity award granted during fiscal 2016 for each Named Executive Officer.
-For a discussion of the assumptions used in determining these values, see Note 11 to our 2016 financial statements. - Amounts shown represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 related to the equity component of the FY2016-FY2018 LTPP cycle based on the target amount payable if the performance conditions are met.
-For a discussion of the assumptions used in determining these values, see Note 11 to our 2016 financial statements.
+- (1) Amounts shown represent the threshold, target and maximum amounts that could have been earned for fiscal 2017 by each Named Executive Officer under our annual performance-based incentive compensation plan.
+The actual amounts earned by each Named Executive Officer are included in the fiscal 2017 "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above.
+Upon payout, Mr. Wilson's actual payment was prorated based on his retirement date effective February 1, 2017. - (2) Amounts shown represent the threshold, target and maximum amount that could be earned under the cash component of the FY2017-FY2019 LTPP cycle. - (3) Amounts shown represent the minimum amounts payable or shares earned if the threshold performance goals are achieved.
+No payments will be made or shares issued for performance below the threshold level. - (4) Amounts represent the threshold, target and maximum amount (in shares) that could be earned under the stock component of the FY2017-FY2019 LTPP cycle. - (5) Amounts shown include awards of stock options under the 2013 Omnibus Incentive Plan.
+Stock options granted in 2017 will vest ratably over three years (subject to certain acceleration provisions, as discussed under "Potential Payments upon Termination or Change in Control" below). - (6) The exercise price of the stock options is equal to the closing price of the common stock on the grant date. - (7) Amounts shown represent the grant date fair value of each equity award granted during fiscal 2017 for each Named Executive Officer.
+For a discussion of the assumptions used in determining these values, see Note 11 to our 2017 financial statements. - (8) Amounts shown represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 related to the equity component of the FY2017-FY2019 LTPP cycle based on the target amount payable if the performance conditions are met.
+For a discussion of the assumptions used in determining these values, see Note 11 to our 2017 financial statements. - (9) Amount shown represents the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 of 858 restricted stock units Mr. Kurzius received on March 29, 2017, 286 shares of which will vest on each of March 15, 2018, 2019 and 2020.
+See discussion below under "Non-Qualified Deferred Compensation." - (10) Amount shown represents the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 of 6,300 restricted stock units Mr. Smith received on March 29, 2017, 2,100 shares of which will vest on each of March 15, 2018, 2019 and 2020.
+See discussion below under "Non-Qualified Deferred Compensation." - (11) Amount shown represents the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 of 1,039 restricted stock units Mr. Wilson received on March 29, 2017 for his Board service in fiscal 2017, which will vest in full on March 15, 2018.